darwinrecreant/sansar-scripting-guide/README.md

 |Chat messages|64|1s|
 |Http Requests**|10|1s|

 > \* A physics frame is normally 1/90th of a second (~11ms), though lag may cause calls to skip frames.
-If multiple calls happen in a single frame, then only the last call will apply.
+If multiple calls of the same function happen in a single frame, then only the last call will apply.

 > \*\* Urls are limited to 2048 characters.